-Wyre Light is one of three lighthouses in Fleetwood, which worked together to guide ships to shore along the channel of the River Wyre.
+The Wyre Light Lighthouse is one of three in Fleetwood, which worked together to guide ships to shore along the channel of the River Wyre.

 Wyre Light out in the channel, viewed from land